ULW broadcasting

 Broadcasting Illustration Blue.png

-Wireless broadcasting in the Ultra Long Wave (ULW) band was the first commercially available flavor of broadcasting consumed by the general public in Illuminatia and remains a dominant standard for audio broadcasting.
+Ultra Long Wave (ULW) wireless broadcasting was the first commercially available flavor of broadcasting consumed by the general public in Illuminatia and remains a dominant standard for audio broadcasting.

 Standard ULW broadcasting provides for 135 distinct channels on the wireless dial, located between 390 KRU and 2400 KRU in the ULW band using channels spaced 15 KRU apart.